desm/g-application-jd/server/README.md

 $ up
 ```

-Running "up" will rebuild the appserver Docker image so that the new Gem is installed in it.
-For more details, see the "up" alias defined in `.autoenv`.
+"up" will notice that the `Gemfile` changed and will run `bundle install` in the "appserver" Docker image before starting the services.

 ### Running Tests